strict-lang/strict.dev/docs/CodingStyle.md

 # IDE

-The official [Strict IDE](https://github.com/strict-lang/ide) is based on IntelliJ and should feel familiar to any Java or C# (with ReSharper) developer (or PyCharm, Kotlin, etc.).
-The IDE is not required, you can also use Visual Studio Code or simply any text editor, but it is highly recommended to use [SCrunch](https://github.com/strict-lang/scrunch) continuous testing tool as build into the IDE.
+The official [Strict IDE](https://github.com/strict-lang/strict-vscode-client) is based on Visual Studio Code and should feel familiar to any Java or C# (with ReSharper) developer (or PyCharm, Kotlin, etc.).
+The IDE is not required but it is highly recommended to use [SCrunch]() continuous testing tool as build into the IDE.

 The Strict runtime, the language, framework and IDE follow the motto of _no logs, no errors, no messing around_.
 Whenever there is an issue in the code, an error is displayed and building won't be possible, it must be fixed first.
 This includes trying to write code without writing test code first.
 Code is also immediately executed, tested and optimized, unused code parts will be deleted, imports will be removed and added when needed and Strict might also restructure your code directly if there is a more efficient way.